Peter-Galo/nexora/README.md

   <a href="#key-features">Key Features</a> •
   <a href="#architecture">Architecture</a> •
   <a href="#technologies">Technologies</a> •
+  <a href="#quick-start">Quick Start</a> •
+  <a href="#local-development">Local Development</a> •
-  <a href="#getting-started">Getting Started</a> •
+  <a href="#production-deployment">Production Deployment</a> •
   <a href="#api-documentation">API Documentation</a> •
-  <a href="#usage-examples">Usage Examples</a> •
   <a href="#configuration">Configuration</a> •
-  <a href="#project-structure">Project Structure</a> •
   <a href="#troubleshooting">Troubleshooting</a> •
-  <a href="#contributing">Contributing</a> •
+  <a href="#contributing">Contributing</a>
-  <a href="#license">License</a>
 </p>

 ## Overview

-Nexora is a comprehensive enterprise-grade inventory management system built with Spring Boot.
+Nexora is a comprehensive enterprise-grade inventory management system built with Spring Boot and Angular.
 It provides a robust platform for managing products, stock levels, and warehouses across multiple locations.
 The system offers both REST and GraphQL APIs for flexible integration options, with secure JWT-based authentication and role-based access control.

 Designed for scalability and performance, Nexora helps businesses efficiently track inventory, manage stock levels, prevent stockouts, and optimize warehouse operations.